Pat Dye: Playing career

+Dye was selected in the 2nd round of the 1960 AFL Draft by the Boston Patriots, which took place in late 1959 while he was still playing at Georgia.
+He was selected again in the 24th round (190th overall) of the 1961 AFL Draft by the Dallas Texans, but he opted not to sign with either team and instead chose to play in the Canadian Football League.

 Upon graduation from Georgia, Dye played three years of professional football as a two-way starter at tight end and linebacker for the Edmonton Eskimos in the Canadian Football League.
 He then served from 1963-1964 in the US Army to fulfill an ROTC obligation where he played for the Ft.
 Benning 'Doughboys'.
 While playing there he received the Timmy Award for Armed Services Most Valuable Player in 1964.

 Coaching career

 Alabama

 Dye's first coaching job came as an assistant head coach at the University of Alabama in 1965, under Bear Bryant.
 Dye served as a defensive assistant at Alabama through the 1973 season.

+Pat Dye is credited with breaking the recruiting color barrier at Alabama.
+He personally recruited both Wilbur Jackson and John Mitchell, the first Black players on the Crimson Tide football team.
+In 1970, Jackson became the first Black athlete to sign a football scholarship with Alabama.
+In 1971, Mitchell transferred to Alabama and became the first Black player to take the field for the Crimson Tide.
+Jackson followed later that season, becoming the second, as NCAA rules had previously barred freshmen from varsity play.
+Mitchell also became the first Black co-captain and the first Black All-American at Alabama.

+Dye’s efforts were pivotal in integrating Alabama’s football program, marking a significant moment in the school’s history and in the broader context of college football in the South.

 East Carolina

 Dye moved into his first head coaching job at East Carolina University in 1974.
 Over six seasons, he achieved a record of 48–18–1.
 He guided the Pirates to the Southern Conference championship in 1976 and posted at least seven wins in all six seasons in Greenville.
 In 2006, Dye was inducted into the East Carolina Athletics Hall of Fame.
 As of 2006, his 72.4% win rate is the second highest of any coach in East Carolina University history.